jbjohnson2/EntJavaTeamProject/readme.md

 can find it and attend.
 As a developer you can find a list of festivals statewide, by region, or by type to include in your community page, business page, or any other applicable page.

-TODO : update for use as a developer

 ### Specs
 | Category         | Type      | Version     |